yogapradeep/1prismic-11ty-netlify/README.md

 1. Fork this repository.
 2. In Netlify, use the 'New site from Git' button and choose the forked repository you just created.
-3. When you get to deploy & build settings, you need to add your Prismic repository API endpoint as an environmental variable (see screenshots below).
+3. When you get to deploy & build settings, you need to add your Prismic repository API endpoint as an environmental variable named PRISMIC_REPO_URL (see screenshots below).

 ![Show advanced](https://raw.githubusercontent.com/martinkz/imagebank/master/prismic-11ty-netlify/netlify-setup-1.png)
 ![Add environmental variable](https://raw.githubusercontent.com/martinkz/imagebank/master/prismic-11ty-netlify/netlify-setup-2.png)